goofball564/AnotherDarkSoulsAutosplitter/README.md

   * Load-In Location bounding boxes are subtly different; they check during the loading screen if the player is going to spawn at a certain location.

+Splits may also have several sub-options that dictate when the split occurs.
+These include:

+* Split Immediately: splits the moment the split is triggered.

+* Split On Next Quitout: waits until the next loading screen after a quitout to split.

+* Split On Next Non-Quitout Loading Screen: wait until the next loading screen that wasn't preceded by a quitout to split.

+* If you check none of these, it will default to splitting on the next load screen without checking for a quitout.